1989 Men's Hockey Asia Cup

 The 1989 Men's Hockey Asia Cup was the third edition of the Men's Hockey Asia Cup, the quadrennial international men's field hockey championship of Asia organized by the Asian Hockey Federation.
 It was held from 20 to 28 December 1989 in New Delhi, India.

-The two-time defending champions Pakistan won the tournament for the third time by defeating the hosts India 2–0 in the final.
+The two-time defending champions Pakistan won the tournament for a third consecutive time by defeating the hosts India 2–0 in the final.
 South Korea won the bronze medal by defeating Japan 2–0.

 Preliminary round

 All times are (UTC+5:30).